Beim/schema-data-migration/README.md

 ## Prerequisite

-Before you can use Schema-data-migration, you need to have the following software installed on your system:
+Before you can use `sdm`, you need to have the following software installed on your system:

 - [skeema](https://www.skeema.io/cli/download/)
 - Python (v3.11 or higher)